Contaminated Land Inspection Strategy

 Identification of potential sites and prioritisation

 The work already undertaken means that the council has built a database of potentially contaminated sites across the Borough.
-The Geoenviron software package can rank the sites according to priority for inspection based on presence of receptors (e.g. land use, geology, water supplies, rivers, property) and sources (potential or confirmed contaminants present).
+The Geoenviron software package can rank the sites according to priority for inspection based on presence of receptors (for example; land use, geology, water supplies, rivers, property) and sources (potential or confirmed contaminants present).
 This database is regularly updated as new information becomes available.
-The software enables us to produce a list of sites for detailed inspection according to highest potential risk (priority).
+The software enables us to produce a list of sites for detailed inspection according to the highest potential risk (priority).
 This list is in a constant state of change as more information is found about different sites, and the risk rating changes or new sites are added.
 The list of potential sites is therefore not a public document.
 Any land that is formally determined as contaminated will be put on the register which is a public a document.

 The detailed inspection of a site will start with a site walkover and desktop study.
 The council will progress these first elements of detailed inspection using the available annual budget.
 The data gathered will be used to update the council’s data base of potentially contaminated sites.
 At this point the council will consider whether and when the funding necessary to undertake further investigation can be released on a site specific basis.

 The detailed inspection of a site will not go beyond a site walkover and desktop study unless a reasonable possibility that a significant pollutant linkage may exist at the site is identified.
 The council will follow the detailed statutory guidance at all points of the process and will work with the Environment Agency and external experts where appropriate.
 Where the potential for a significant pollutant linkage is identified, preliminary soil and groundwater tests may be carried out.
-Where appropriate this will be on verges, public areas, in areas likely to cause least disruption, but may include garden areas.
+Where appropriate this will be on verges, public areas, in areas likely to cause the least disruption, but may include garden areas.
 This is likely to be carried out by an outside consultant providing specialist services to the council.
 All reasonable efforts will be made to contact and inform site owners, tenants, users, and other interested people before starting a detailed inspection of a site.

 Where and only where a significant harm or a significant possibility of significant harm to a qualifying receptor (see statutory guidance) is identified will the site be designated as contaminated land/a special site.
 If appropriate the council will proceed to secure satisfactory remediation of the site, identify liable persons and recover costs in accordance with the Act and the statutory guidance.

 It is expected that the majority of the investigation and remediation of the sites identified will happen during the development or redevelopment of those sites.
-Where a “brownfield” site is developed particularly for a more sensitive ‘end use’ the planning system is designed to ensure that it is suitable for its use after the development.
+Where a 'brownfield' site is developed particularly for a more sensitive ‘end use’ the planning system is designed to ensure that it is suitable for its use after the development.

 The council will use existing resources to focus on identifying former potentially contaminated land sites that have already been developed.
-This will be largely confined to “desktop” based work adding to and refining the information that we currently have.
+This will be largely confined to 'desktop' based work adding to and refining the information that we currently have.
 Where we establish that a site is of a particular concern the responsible officer will present the information to the council/senior management on site specific basis and if agreed funds will be allocated to enable further investigation.

 There is a category of contaminated site that is termed a special site.
 These are sites that meet a specific set of circumstances, generally where the main receptor is some form of controlled water such as a river or an aquifer.
 The detailed definition is found in the statutory guidance.
 Where the council thinks that a site might be a special site it will request that the Environment Agency take over as the lead authority for it.
 The mechanism for this is also within the statutory guidance.
 The council will then work with the Environment Agency as the site is investigated and remediated if necessary.